Milky Way

 What should you take stargazing in Australia?

 Just like if you're going outdoors at night, anywhere, you need to be prepared.
-Even though the Land Down Under has a rep for hotness, at night, temperatures do plummet – so bring plenty of warm clothes, insect protection, and ample food and water.
+Even though the land Down Under has a rep for hotness, at night, temperatures do plummet – so bring plenty of warm clothes, insect protection, and ample food and water.

 Depending on your stargazing level (one being – "I like looking up occasionally and saying 'wow!' while eating marshmallows, and pro being – "I prefer seeing my constellations through the Hubble"), you should bring binoculars, night camera equipment or a portable telescope.
+Also, a good attitude and a healthy appreciation for celestial fun.
+Those two?
+Essential.

-The best stargazing spots in Australia
+Best stargazing in Australia

 Maya Skidmore